jingwood/mjpegplayer/README.md

 - Save proxy server account information using simple encryption policy
 - Work on since .NET 2.0 framework
 - No 3rd-party software required

+# System requirements

+The .NET framework is required to run this program.
+The .NET framework will be prompted to be installed automatically on the first time this program running.

 # Build Environment